ellysh/video-game-bots/InGameBots/example.md

 ```
 Now list of virtual codes of keys is stored in the `keys` array.
 The `keyIndex` variable is used for indexing elements of the array.
 The `keyIndex` value is incremented each time when a healing potion is used.
 The index is reset back to zero value if it reaches a bound of the `keys` array.
 This approach allows us to use all healing potions in the hotkey panel one after each other.
 When the first row of potions becomes completely empty, the second row is used and so on.

-Second possible improvements is analyzing character's mana parameter.
-It is simple to calculate offset of the parameter and read its value in the same checking loop.
+Second possible improvement is analyzing character's mana parameter.
+It is simple to calculate offset of mana parameter and read its value in the same checking loop where the life parameter is processed.
 Bot is able to choose either healing or mana potion to use when character's life or mana parameter is low.

-Simulate a key press action with `PostMessage` function is one of several ways to embed data into the game process memory.
+Simulate a key press action with `PostMessage` function is one of several ways to embed data into the memory of game process.
 Another way is just to write a new value of the parameter to its address.

 This is a code snippet that demonstrates this approach:
 ```C++